As an organisation we strive to be…

-Legally DSUK is a non-profit Community Interest Company (Company number 13326995).
+Legally DSUK is a non-profit Community Interest Company (Company no. 13326995).
 Being a non-profit means that any profit that we make is reinvested into the business rather than extracted by our board members.
 The advantage of being a CIC is it allows us to start making an income, which in turn makes it sustainable for the organisation to be run by disabled people.

 Our governing documents